When this happens...

 Find a Flutterwave transaction by transaction ID or reference and return its details.
 If no transaction is found, returns a clear message.

-Updates an existing event in the specified calendar.
+Edit an existing event

 Unlock your team's potential with 5 straightforward automation hacks designed to streamline processes and free up valuable time for more important work.